For Your Entertainment (song): Critical reception

 Chicago Tribune wrote that song "promises to get rough with you".
 Boston editor Sarah Rodman noted that this "less-than-compelling wink-wink, Britney-evoking throb-pop" track doesn't have enough time to adjust itself from opening track.
-Rolling Stone wasn't very positive by calling it "less successful" and comparing it: "similar to Sam Sparro's "Black and Gold" that 19 Entertainment should probably keep a strong legal team on retainer."
+Slant Magazine wasn't very positive by calling it "less successful" and comparing it: "similar to Sam Sparro's 'Black and Gold' that 19 Entertainment should probably keep a strong legal team on retainer."

 Music video

 The music video premiered on Lambert's official website on November 24, 2009.
 It was directed by Ray Kay.
 The video was filmed in a one-day shoot, on November 15 at The Alexandria, an old hotel which is now an apartment building in downtown Los Angeles.

 The video opens with a nighttime street level shot in a city.
 As the camera pans down below the ground, Lambert is shown walking into an underground club, filled with scantily clad men and women.
 As he begins singing, he walks through the crowd and interacts and dances with others.
 Mixed with dancing are close up shots of Lambert and various dancers.
 Towards the end of the song, Lambert begins to play with his band and the video shows everyone in the club dancing.
 As the song ends, the camera pans back up to the street level where life is continuing on, completely oblivious of what is going on below the streets.